jayanthkoushik/corgy/docs/corgy.md

 ```

 Multiple attributes can use the same checker, either by chaining `corgychecker`, or
-by passing all attribute names directly:
+by passing all attribute names directly.

+### Examples

 ```python
 >>> from typing import Sequence
 >>> class A(Corgy):
 ...     x: int
 ...     y: float